PyPSA/nowcast/README.md

 You will need PyPSA and pandas.

-The solver defaults to gurobi, but other solvers can be used (see the settings in the `config.yaml`).
+The solver defaults to gurobi and cbc, but other solvers can be used (see the settings in the `config.yaml`).

 ## Running